Nlytn/AppSec-Writeups/HTB/cap.md

 ## :aerial_tramway: Attack Path Summary
 - Foothold through IDOR vulnerability
-- Privilege escalation to user via plaintext username/password
+- Privilege escalation to user using plaintext credentials found in capture
-- Root via cap_setuid misconfiguration
+- Root access via misconfigured cap_setuid capability on Python binary

 ## :dart: Objective
 Cap is an easy rated machine, and an introductory course to guided mode on HtB.
 We start with a simple web server hosting a scanning and monitoring service.
 Leveraging insecure functionality, we discover an IDOR vulnerability that we leverage to gain ultimately discover a username and password.
 Upon gaining access, we leverage a binary with loose permissions to elevate our access to root.